 - 1383 focused on household composition, barriers to housing, services used or wanted, and - 1384 characteristics of the interviewee.
 This analysis was used to identify specific temporary and partnership with people with lived experience.
-The following section details the temporary
+The following section details the temporary housing models that were identified through the interviews; each one highlights a "profile" on an person interviewed that was identified to be best served by the temporary housing model.

-&lt;sup>54 King County Regional Homelessness Authority.
+54 King County Regional Homelessness Authority.
 (2022, March 25).
 Understanding Unsheltered Homelessness.
 Retrieved December 12, 2022, from https://kcrha.org/understanding-unsheltered-homelessness/